UTSAVS26/PyVerse/Beginner_Projects/Amazon product availbility checker/README.md

-# 🛒 Amazon Product Availability Checker
+# 🛒 Amazon Product Availbility Checker

 This is a Python script that checks whether a product on Amazon is **in stock** or **out of stock** by scraping the product page using `requests` and `BeautifulSoup`.